jennykortina/hackaddict/_posts/2007-06-29-tutorial-iphone-windows-mobile-skin.md

-<span style="font-weight: bold;">Congratulations: </span>You now have an iPhone skin on your WM5 PDA/Pocket PC!!!
+ Congratulations:  You now have an iPhone skin on your WM5 PDA/Pocket PC!!!